smitmartijn/networkinsight-cookbook/manuscript/ch-5-public-cloud.md

 While retrieving the networking configuration from NSX inside VMC, Network Insight also constructs a view of the network topologies that are available within AWS, and also any VPN connectivity that connects back to an on-premises (or any of the other platforms that is supported by Network Insight) infrastructure.

-I> Direct Connect is currently not supported as of version 5.0.
-Network Insight will get all the NSX networking & security configuration but will not be able to draw a network topology from VMC to on-premises via a Direct Connect.
+I> Connectivity via Direct Connect is supported as of version 5.2.

 VMware Cloud on AWS is hosted on AWS (duh), meaning we do not have full access to the actual hardware network appliances that are being used in their infrastructure.
 Network Insight will not be able to pull data from appliances like the top-of-rack switch, or core routers that connect your SDDC to the internet.
 However, everything inside the SDDC is fair game.